 And like Airbnb, users leave reviews and share photos of their experiences of renting, so that others can use this information to make their decisions.

-In line with the ethos of the sharing economy, Yescapa aims to be a win-win situation for both people who want to rent vans and motor homes, and for owners to benefit from them when they are not being used.
+In line with the ethos of the sharing economy, Yescapa aims to be a win-win situation for both people who want to rent vans and motorhomes, and for owners to benefit from them when they are not being used.
 (Outdoor experts Kempoo have created a round-up of “eight awesome small campers with bathrooms”, which is a handy guide.)

 “We’ve done a lot of surveys and spoken to a lot of owners, and even the heavy users of those leisure vehicles only use them up to ten weeks a year,” says Thomson.
 “So, maybe if they’re not using it in October, for example, they can block the month out and get bookings in, and they can make a decent income from it.